by Suzanne Shaw

 Work is an activity not a location.
 By leveraging the latest mobile technology, it is easy enough to set up low cost, smart communications system that works for you, allowing you to flit from home to meetings and still keep an eye on calls and emails.
 You will quickly develop a mental list of your favourite coffee shops that offer free Wi-Fi (Do buy a coffee or two, give them a shout on social media or post a google review – remember they are small businesses too!)
 Check out low-cost or no-cost voice-over-IP tools such as Skype, WhatsApp, MS Teams, Zoom, Google Meet etc to conference call or message clients.

 For those accustomed to a busy working environment, there is the risk of feeling isolated.
 Avoid this by taking advantage of every networking opportunity.
 Building and maintaining a professional network will take more effort now.
+Plan calls with your colleagues.
 Look for local business organisations and events that could present networking, training and promotional opportunities as well as a valuable social outlet.
+Check in with your Local Enterprise Office or Chamber of Commerce for online meet ups and training opportunities.
 Join online networks such as LinkedIn and make sure you are making the most of your profile.
+Now of course networking is virtual.
+Check out this useful article: RTE – Business Network to Lean on During These Uncertain Times

 Find a mentor